Corporate Social Responsibility

 Jon Clements, Chairman of Clements Worldwide, learned from his family at an early age a profound respect for the risks Foreign Service members must face every day to protect American interests and help keep Americans safe.
-“That ideal of ensuring your life has a broader meaning is a foundation of this family-owned company and really shapes the culture,” explains Dan Tuman, President of Clements Worldwide.
+“That ideal of ensuring your life has a broader meaning is a foundation of this family-owned company and really shapes the culture,” explains Tarun Chopra, President and CEO of Clements Worldwide.

 Building on its commitment to honor Foreign Service Members, Clements Worldwide gives several awards honoring those in Foreign Service and beyond, inspiring young people to also pursue a path of cultural diplomacy.

 The first award, the M Juanita Guess Award, has been presented every year since 1995 to a Community Liaison Officer who has demonstrated outstanding leadership, dedication, initiative, or imagination in assisting the families of Americans serving at an overseas post.
-Recent winners have served at posts in times of challenge such as Haiti in 2012 and Sudan in 2013, but other winners have also been from more peaceful posts but nevertheless worked to promote an environment where our American Foreign Service members and their families could thrive and be an example of the best America has to offer.
+Winners have served at posts in times of challenge such as Haiti and Sudan, but other winners have also been from more peaceful posts but nevertheless worked to promote an environment where our American Foreign Service members and their families could thrive and be an example of the best America has to offer.

 Clements began sponsoring the 2nd award in 2008, The Foreign Service Youth Foundation’s Award for Community Service.
 This award honors teenagers who have demonstrated outstanding volunteer efforts overseas, either in community service or in service to their peers, while facing the challenges of growing up living an international, mobile lifestyle.
 Two winners each receive a certificate of recognition for their volunteer work and a $2,000 savings bond sponsored by Clements Worldwide.

 As the company has expanded beyond its foreign service roots in 2009, Clements Worldwide launched its annual Expat Youth Scholarship, for students aged 13 to 21 experiencing life in foreign countries, including children of American Foreign Service members abroad.
 Total scholarship contributions since 2009 have surpassed the $100,000 mark.
 “The EYS contest is another testament to Clements' ongoing commitment to the international expatriate community and cultural diplomacy as a way to encourage global peace and understanding,” says Tuman.